Milford Draws Large and Vocal No Kings Crowd

 James added, “It’s the sentiment that presumes hate is okay.”

 They declined to give their last names.
-John, from Tafton,who similarly declined, noted, “Trump has us afraid of saying who we are.”
+John, from Tafton,who similarly declined, noted, “He has us afraid of saying who we are.

 “I disagree with all he’s doing,” said Emma Klein, who works as a doctor’s receptionist in Montague, “Families shouldn’t be torn apart.”